 Understanding the Drawdown Severity Score™

-Our proprietary indicator that reveals the relative severity of drawdowns based on each asset's unique historical patterns.
+Our proprietary indicator that reveals the relative severity of drawdowns based on each asset's unique volatility profile.

 What Is the Drawdown Severity Score™?